 Your analytics sees a 10% drop in downloads after an hour.
 Then another 10%.
 Then another 10%.

 You do the research.
 You determine that by the end of the day 16% of all users deleted your app from their phone.
 It turns out that 95% of them operated it on a 3G network.
-The more advanced functions you promotes so wildly were too much for the network connection to handle, and the app began to slow down, freeze, and in some cases crash.
+The more advanced functions you promote so wildly were too much for the network connection to handle, and the app began to slow down freeze, and in some cases crash.